Population-level Task-evoked Functional Connectivity via Fourier Analysis: Conclusions

 \section{Conclusions}

-In this paper, we propose a rigorous random-effects type model for task-evoked BOLD signals in fMRI studies.
-Based on this model, we define a measurement, ptFC, of task-evoked FC at a population level.
-We discuss shortcomings of several existing methods for evaluating task-evoked population-level FC that are addressed by our proposed framework.
-Thorough theoretical results on the properties of our proposed estimation procedure are presented.
-We develop the ptFCE algorithm for estimating ptFC and show that it is computationally efficient.
-The superior performance of our proposed ptFCE algorithm when data are generated using a block-design task fMRI data-generating mechanism is illustrated using simulation studies.
-We use ptFCE to estimate ptFCs in a motor-task data set publicly available from HCP.
-PtFCE results in similar FC patterns with the widely used existing methods.
-Additionally, ptFCE provides FC discoveries of connections between nodes not identified by existing methods.
-Extensions of our proposed work can include development of a subject-level task-evoked FC definition and estimation procedure, as well as considerations on the inclusion of interaction terms $P_k(\omega;t)Q_k(\omega;t)$ (see Web Appendix H).
+In this paper, we introduce a model for task-evoked BOLD signals in fMRI studies.
+Building upon this model, we define a measure called ptFC, which characterizes task-evoked functional connectivity at the population level.
+We also address the limitations of several existing methods in the literature.
+We have developed the ptFCE algorithm for estimating the ptFC, demonstrating its computational efficiency.
+Furthermore, we provide comprehensive theoretical results regarding the properties of our proposed estimation procedure.
+Through simulation studies, we illustrate the superior performance of our proposed ptFCE algorithm when dealing with data generated by block-design task-fMRI data-generating mechanisms.
+We employ the ptFCE algorithm to estimate the ptFCs in a publicly available motor-task data set from the HCP.
+Notably, the results derived using our ptFCE algorithm exhibit functional connectivity patterns similar to widely used existing methods.
+In addition, ptFCE identifies functional connections between nodes that existing methods fail to detect.